Successor Features for Transfer in Reinforcement Learning: Transfer via successor features

-In this section we return to our discussion about transfer in RL.
+We now return to the discussion about transfer in RL.
 As described, we are interested in the scenario where all components of an MDP are fixed, except for the reward function.
-One way of formalizing this model is through~(\ref{eq:reward}): if we suppose that $\vphi \in \R^{d}$ is fixed, any $\w \in \R^d$ gives rise to a new MDP.
+One way to formalize this model is through~(\ref{eq:reward}): if we suppose that $\vphi \in \R^{d}$ is fixed, any $\w \in \R^d$ gives rise to a new MDP.
 Based on this observation, we define

 that is, \M\ is the set of MDPs induced by $\vphi$ through all possible instantiations of \w.
 Since what differentiates the MDPs in \M\ is essentially the agent's goal, we will refer to $M_i \in \M$ as a \emph{task}.
 The assumption is that we are interested in solving (a subset of) the tasks in the environment \M.